How to help your kids thrive in two homes after divorce

-That said, many if not most children would prefer a two home two parent arrangement.
+That said, many if not most children would prefer a two home, two parent arrangement over losing the relationship with one of their parents.
 Research has also proven that children fare much better after separation when they have unrestricted access to both parents.

 This means that making a child comfortable in two homes is one of the most important actions to take after divorce or separation.